 }

-/* Append the object. */
+/* Append the local file's contents to the object. */

 resp_status = oss_append_object_from_file(oss_client_options, &bucket, &object, position, &file, headers2, &resp_headers);